A Convexification Approach for Small-Signal Stability Constrained Optimal Power Flow: Approach for Possible Feasible Solution Recovery

 From (\ref{eq:expendBMI}) we can obtain the trace relation as:

 As $Z^TZ+J^TJ \in \mathbb{S}^+$ implies $\Tr \{Z^TZ+J^TJ\} \geq 0$, thus:

 Or

 The bound (\ref{eq:trbound}) is obtained using the trace-norm equality $\Tr \{ (Z+J)^T(Z+J)\} = \norm{\vac \{Z+J\}}^2$, where $\vac(X)$ indicate vectorization of matrix $X$ by arranging all columns of $X$ below each other \big(equivalent to MATLAB command $X(:)$\big).
-This upper bound based on $\vac(\cdot)$ is a norm-based quantity and is easy to be incorporated in SCOPF.
+This upper bound based on $\vac(\cdot)$ is a norm-based quantity and is easily incorporated in SSSC-OPF.
 However, we do not impose this upper bound as constraints but construct a penalty term in the objective.
 The cost minimization will naturally minimize this $\norm{\vac(\cdot)}$ upper bound, thus tending to verify the BMI constraints.
 However, this BMI verification cannot be guaranteed due to the sufficient condition and the use of the upper estimation.
-An observation is that when SCOPF feasible solution exists, this upper bound-based minimization leads to such an optimal solution.
+An observation is that when SSSC-OPF feasible solution exists, this upper bound-based minimization leads to such a stable optimal solution.
 As $\norm{\vac \{\cdot\}}$ is monotonic, the objective penalty for feasible BMI solution recovery is